-The Georgian Group/BSECS Dunscombe Colt Research Fellowship at the Bodleian Library
+The Georgian Group/BSECS Dunscombe Colt Research Fellowship in Architectural History and Material Culture

 The award, jointly funded by the Georgian Group and the British Society for Eighteenth Century Studies, is intended to facilitate a one-month research visit by a member of The Georgian Group to the Special Collections of the Bodleian Library in the University of Oxford.
 Applications will be considered from candidates seeking to research projects relating to the architecture or material culture (for example, sculpture) of the long eighteenth century (1660-1840).

 The award (£1,500) is part-funded from the proceeds of the bequest from Mrs Armida Dunscombe Colt and is named in her honour.

 Members of The Georgian Group and BSECS in good standing at the time of application may apply.
 Non-EEA applicants are reminded that to take up fellowships they must hold an appropriate visa.

 Fellowships must be taken up in the 2021 calendar year.